jtonic/js_ecosystem_for_the_impatient/docs/npm.md

 <br/>

-Create a new JS npm-based project (BE or FE)
+Create a new JS npm-based project
 ---

-A new npm based project can be created with the following commands
+A new npm based project can be created with one the following commands

 ```sh
   $ npm init